-\Table 4: The Company's Investments in its subsidiaries
+Table 4: The Company's Investments in its subsidiaries

-Name Principal activity Country of incorporation 2022 % direct holding LCP Holdings Holding of investment in securities and Cyprus 67% and participation in private companies and schemes active in Investments various business sectors and projects.
-However, in its field Public of activity, the company does not participate in active Limited trading - listed company.
-BOC Asset Management, administration, and safekeeping of UCITS Cyprus 100% Management units catering to the current and future investments needs Ltd of client in Cyprus.
+Name Principal activity Country of incorporation 2023 % direct holding LCP Holdings and Investments Public Limited Holding of investment in securities and participation in private companies and schemes active in various business sectors and projects.
+However, in its field of activity, the company does not participate in active trading - listed company.
+Cyprus 67%